ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 To access any of these components via script, you use the `GetComponent<T>()` method, which essentially tells Unity to **find the component of type _T_ attached to this GameObject**.

-The type isn't limited to built-in Unity components, you can also use it for any custom component (i.e., class) you create and attach to a GameObject.
+The type isn't limited to built-in Unity components; you can also use it for any custom component (i.e., class) you create and attach to a GameObject.

 Once you store the reference in a variable, you can use it to **access public properties** (like velocity, mass, or drag) or **call methods** on that component.